 For example, if your marketing, customer support, and accounting departments will also be using the new CRM, they’re likely to have different requirements and feature requests than your sales agents.
 That’s good information to have before making a big investment on a CRM platform.

-This list includes mission-critical customer relationship management software feature requirements that mean the difference between a successful CRM implementation and one that falls short.
+This list contains mission-critical customer relationship management software feature requirements that mean the difference between a successful CRM implementation and one that falls short.
 These could include robust contact management tools to keep your growing database of customers and clients organized, or perhaps lead management features are a necessity to keep leads from falling through the cracks.

 At this stage, you should also identify any industry-specific CRM features you need that can help eliminate some CRM solutions right off the bat.
 Businesses that might benefit from the features industry-specific CRMs bring to the table include: